personium/legacy-api-references/api/en/239_Register_Relation_links.md

-# Relation\_$links registration
+# Link other objects with Relation

 ## Overview

-Link Relation to the OData resource specified by $links<br>Get a list of OData resources linked with following
+Link Relation to the OData resource specified by $links
+Get a list of OData resources linked with following

 * Box
 * ExtCell